GPS Navigation Revolution

 radio-navigation system formed from a constellation of 24

-very economical, and are now available to consumers as
+becoming very economical, and are now available to

-hand held devices in vehicles, and PCs.
-The Global
+consumers as hand held devices in vehicles, and PCs.

-points to calculate positions accurate to a matter of meters.
+reference points to calculate positions accurate to a

-In fact, with the latest forms of GPS, locations can be
+matter of meters.
+In fact, with the latest forms of GPS,

 |Click on a picture to learn about